SunsetFi/stationeers-api-mod/README.md

 ## Dependencies

+This mod makes use of both nuget dependencies, and takes dependencies on game files.
+For copyright reasons, the game files must be taken from your own game and cannot be redistributed,

+### Local dependencies

+This library uses nuget to install most local dependencies.
+You can get these dependencies by running `dotnet restore` in the source directory.

+However, we also need to set up JSON.net as an external dependency manually.
+Download JSON.net from [here](https://github.com/JamesNK/Newtonsoft.Json/releases) (version 12 is recommended).
+In the zip file, copy `/Bin/netstandard2.0/Newtonsoft.Json.dll` to the `externals` folder.

 As this mod references many game dlls, you need to give it copies of these dlls for it to compile properly.
 The project is set up to expect these in the `/externals` folder

+### Game dependencies

 Copy the following files from `Stationeers/rocketstation_Data/Managed` to a folder called `/externals` in the root of the source directory: